retransmit/prism-docs/docs/webSocket/authentication.md

 title: Authentication
 ---

-You often need authenticate your web socket clients.
-With Prism, you do that with the onConnect hook.
+If you need to authenticate your web socket clients, you can do that with the onConnect hook.
 When onConnect is defined in the configuration, the first message received from the client is passed to the onConnect handler.
-After evaluating the credentials in the message, onConnect may respond with `{ dropped: true }` to terminate the connection.
+After evaluating the credentials in the message, onConnect may respond with `{ drop: true }` to terminate the connection.

 See the example configuration below: